HewlettPackard/swarm-learning/docs/setup.md

 ## Pulling docker images

 Swarm Learning docker images are available on HPE docker registry - ``hub.myenterpriselicense.hpe.com.`` Docker registry access is password protected.
 User needs to login to docker registry using HPE Passport email id and password 'hpe_eval'.
 All Swarm Learning images are signed by HPE with the name as 'hpe-ai-swarm-learning'.
 Users can inspect and pull these images after enabling docker content trust by setting the environment variable as 'DOCKER_CONTENT_TRUST=1'.
-See [resources](URL.md#21-httpsdocsdockercomenginesecuritytrust) for details.
+See [Content trust in Docker](URL.md#21-content-trust-in-docker-httpsdocsdockercomenginesecuritytrust) for details.

 The following Swarm Learning images are available on HPE docker registry: